ECON 3500 - Resource and Environmental Economics III

 General Course Information

-Course Code ECON 3500 Course Resource and Environmental Economics III Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible ECON 3003 Assumed Knowledge ECON 2506 or C&ENVENG 1008 Course Description This course studies the application of economic analysis to the management of the environmental and natural resources.
+Course Code ECON 3500 Course Resource and Environmental Economics III Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 3003 Assumed Knowledge ECON 2506 or C&ENVENG 1008 Course Description This course studies the application of economic analysis to the management of the environmental and natural resources.
 We will consider the role of economic theory in understanding and solving environmental and resource problems and discuss empirical examinations of the theory.
 Domestic and international policy implications will be addressed.
+A key assessment component will involve students engaging first-hand in changing behaviour regarding a resource or environmental issue of direct relevance to them.
 Topics that may be covered include: air and water pollution, sustainability, renewable and non-renewable resource management, and the impact of trade.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 To apply economic analysis to the management of the environment and natural resources 2 To analyse theoretical and empirical research in environmental and resource economics 3 To prepare a policy report that develops knowledge and practical implementation of relevant economic theory in understanding and addressing an environmental or natural resource issue 4 To develop good inter-personal and communication skills through writing a policy diary, giving a group presentation and contributing to critical discussion
+1 Apply economic analysis to the management of the environment and natural resources.
+2 Analyse theoretical and empirical research in environmental and natural resource economics.
+3 Prepare a policy report that develops knowledge and practical implementation of relevant economic theory in understanding and addressing an environmental or natural resource issue.
+4 Demonstrate good inter-personal and communication skills through writing a policy diary, giving a group presentation and contributing to critical discussion.

 University Graduate Attributes